 It is very important that we log, investigate and report on the number and type of incidents that occur of a discriminatory nature against pupils because of their race, sexual orientation, gender, disability, religion or belief which occur at our school.
-Once it is clear that an incident has occurred it is essential that it is dealt with
+Once it is clear that an incident has occurred it is essential that it is dealt with immediately and that the details are recorded accurately directly after the incident so that they can be thoroughly investigated and appropriate action taken.
+Staff should refer to the flowchart below when an incident occurs.

-Polesden Lacey Infant School Bullying Incident Recording Form Date of Incident:

-Name of pupils involved: (Please include year group and class teacher name)

-If the incident is of a racist nature, then record the ethnic origin of the child who was the perpetrator a victim of the incident. and the
+Polesden Lacey Infant School Bullying Incident Recording Form Date of Incident: Name of pupils involved: (Please include year group and class teacher name) If the incident is of a racist nature, then record the ethnic origin of the child who was the perpetrator and th victim of the incident.
+Incident Details: Name of Witnesses: Action Taken by school: Parent/Carers of all children involved informed: Reported by: Please ensure the form is signed clearly and your name is recorded and the form is dated.

-Incident Details:

-Name of Witnesses:

-Action Taken by school:

-Action Taken by School.

-Parent/Carers of all children involved informed:

-r drenty earers of all efficient involved informed.

-Reported by:

-Please ensure the form is signed clearly and your name is recorded and the form is dated.